Mijux/RealTGoodOffersBot/README.md

 An ABI (Application Binary Interface) describes the interface of a smart contract (functions, events, data types) and allows tools such as Web3.py to interact with it correctly from the outside.

 `ABI.json` contains these informations (available on Gnosisscan).
 You may have to update it if the smart contract is uptaded.

-## Additionnal informations

-To get a full working bot, you may want to